hakai-here/Pyosint/README.md

 <h2>Enumeration module utilitzation Information:</h2>

-These are all the arguments for the Enum functionality's "set" operation.
+These are all the commands and arguments for the Enum functionality operations .

 Commands|  Arguments    | Description
  -------|----- |-------------